decentraland/standards/standards/react-redux.md

 This is also more performant since now a change in the store might trigger a re-render of a single container, instead of re-rendering the only parent container with its three children.

-Now, since each component has a `.container.js` file we can just copy the parent's one to each of the children's directory, and strip out the unnecesary props.
+Now, since each component has a `.container.ts` file we can just copy the parent's one to each of the children's directory, and strip out the unnecesary props.

-Now is when that `index.js` file pays off, on the children components we just point it from the component file, to the `.container.js` file, and we do the oposite on the parent component.
+Now is when that `index.ts` file pays off, on the children components we just point it from the component file, to the `.container.ts` file, and we do the oposite on the parent component.
 And everything keeps working as before, but we have cleaner, more performant code.
 Easy refactor.

 This helps the application to stay healthy and scalable as it grows.

-Having the `.container.js` separated from the component itself makes the component easier to test (we just need to test the un-connected component, no need to mock a redux store).
+Having the `.container.ts` separated from the component itself makes the component easier to test (we just need to test the un-connected component, no need to mock a redux store).
 And also makes it easy to mock data and develop components when the redux modules that it uses are not ready yet (you just mock the `mapState` and `mapDispatch` results).

 ## 2. Naming conventions and file structure